- 7.1–8.7 in

 - The Cactus Wren is an active mobber of nest predators.
-A pair was observed attacking a Yuma antelope squirrel so vigorously that the squirrel became impaled on the thorns of a cactus called the cholla.
+A pair was observed attacking a Yuma antelope squirrel so vigorously that the squirrel became impaled on the thorns of a cactus.
 The wrens continued to peck the squirrel until it was knocked to the ground where it escaped.

 - The Cactus Wren destroys the nests of other bird species, pecking or removing their eggs, and can lower the breeding density of Verdins (another desert bird).

 - Cold desert nights may have more of an impact on the success of Cactus Wren breeding than extremely hot daytime temperature.